 The Consortium’s core team serves as its founding partners and active facilitators - convening stakeholders, supporting working groups, and keeping the mission moving forward through open, community-centered collaboration.

-Dr. Kerry Rohrmeier, AICP, is the Nevada Climate & Energy Strategy Director for The Nature Conservancy.
+Dr. Kerry D. Rohrmeier, AICP, is a climate and energy strategist and certified land use planner.
 Definitely a geographer long before earning her doctoral degree from the University of Nevada, Reno, Kerry spent much of her career working in land use planning and policy and spent nearly two decades as an academic and practitioner.
-Kerry enjoys helping rural communities through the clean energy transition even though she lives in a metro where she serves as Planning Commissioner to the City of Reno and to the Truckee Meadows Regional Planning Agency.
+Kerry enjoys helping rural communities through the clean energy transition, even though she lives in a metro, where she serves as a Planning Commissioner for the City of Reno and previously served on the Regional Planning Commission, including as Chair of that esteemed body.

 Olivia Tanager is the Executive Director of the Sierra Club Toiyabe Chapter, which is the largest grassroots environmental organization in Nevada.
 Before assuming this role in March of 2024, Olivia led environmental justice organizing and policy campaigns in Nevada for progressive organizations.
 Olivia holds degrees in environmental science and geology and a master of public policy where she focused on energy and climate issues.
 Olivia has been a leading voice on data center accountability in the West.